meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 (venv) $ pip install flask-sqlalchemy
 ```

 <a id="topic-review"></a>
 ## Topic Review
 ---

-- We learned about the use of recursion in Python.
+- We learned about the use of virtual environments in Python.
-- We saw how decision trees are built by recursively splitting the data.
+- We saw how environmental variables are set in the shell.
-- We saw that trees can be displayed graphically, and are easily interpreted even bya non-expert (as long as they are small).
+- We learned how to use templates and forms to quickly construct a 'lightweight' application that allows us to focus on website functionality and not on the presentation/HTML.
-- We learned about the application of decision tree models to both classification and regression problems.
+- We learned about the variety of database options available to use with Flask.
-- We saw the limitations of decision tree models, particularly their tendency to become overfit, and learned about 'pruning' methods available to resolve this.
-- We previewed some of the 'ensembling methods' available to overcome the high-variability inherent in decision tree models.